 Example of a Narrative Recipe Format:

 To make chocolate chip muffins, start by mixing 1½ cups of flour, ½ cup of sugar, 1 tablespoon of baking soda, and ¼ teaspoon of salt in a bowl.
 Stir in 1 cup of chocolate chips.
 In another bowl, whisk together 1 egg, 1 cup of milk, and ¼ cup of melted butter.
-Gently fold the wet mixture into the dry ingredients, careful not to overmix.
+Gently fold the wet mixture into the dry ingredients, careful not to over mix.
 Scoop the batter into a muffin tin and bake at 375°F for 20 minutes until golden brown.

 This approach feels warm and engaging, perfect for storytelling but less ideal for quick reference.